 A limit cycle is an isolated closed trajectory.
 Isolated means that neighboring trajectories are not closed - they spiral either towards or away from the limit cycle.
-The particle on the limit cycle, appears after one period on the exact same spot.

 Fig. 1.
 Stable limit cycle.
 Trajectories spiral towards it.

 If all neighboring trajectories approach the limit cycle, we say the limit cycle is stable or attracting, as shown on fig. 1.
 Otherwise the limit cycle is unstable, or in exceptional cases, half-stable.
 Stable limit cycles are very important scientifically they model systems that exhibit self-sustained oscillations.
 In other words, these systems oscillate even in the absence of external periodic forcing.